The Harvard Science Research Mentoring Program: Setting Up SRMP

 \subsection{Partnering with local schools}

 Many academic institutions will have an education/outreach office or officer who may already have connections at the local high schools.
 I strongly advise checking for such existing connections before attempting to foster your own, as finding inroads into local high schools can be the most time-intensive step of setting up a SRMP.
 I also suggest checking the schools department at your local city hall.
-Some, such as Cambridge, will have a person in charge of STEM development---a natural point of contact for SRMP.
+Some, such as Cambridge, will have a person in charge of STEM development---a natural point of contact for a SRMP.

-Through the education research department at the CfA, I was put in contact with a student at Cambridge Rindge and Latin School (Cambridge's public high school) who was attempting to create an aerospace engineering and astronomy club at the school.
+Through the education research department at the CfA, I was put in contact with a student at Cambridge Rindge and Latin School (Cambridge's sole public high school, alongside two additional, charter high schools) who was attempting to create an aerospace engineering and astronomy club at the school.
 I wrote the student a letter of support, which aided his effort.
 Later on, I recruited postdoctoral scholars and graduate students to lead hands-on astrophysics activities at this club.
 Each activity was spread over two meetings.
 Instead of showing up and giving a frontal lecture, the speaker prepared ahead of time a syllabus that was shared with the students and allowed them to learn the necessary introductory material on their own.
 The speaker would then show up for the second meeting, provide a short recap of the introduction, and then proceed to devote most of the meeting ($\sim 45$ minutes) to directing the activity.
 Activities have included creating color images from \textit{Hubble Space Telescope} data, simulating a supernova light curve using an Arduino computer, and observing the Moon with the 9-inch Clark Telescope on the roof of the CfA.
 These syllabi are available from the Harvard SRMP website and free to use.\cite{lectures}

-Through the hands-on lecture series, which was quick and easy to organize, I got to know the school's astronomy teacher, Mr. Tal SebellShavit, who then became my main point-of-contact at the school.
+Through the hands-on lecture series, I got to know the school's astronomy teacher, Mr. Tal SebellShavit, who then became my main point-of-contact at the school.
 Without his help I would not have been able to set up my SRMP as quickly as I did.
-He organized a schedule for my recruitment presentations, shared his knowledge about the candidates, organized their interviews, and helped the selected students prepare the paperwork for their stipends (see Section~\ref{subsec:funding}, below).
+He organized a schedule for my recruitment presentations, shared his knowledge of the candidates, organized their interviews, and helped the selected students prepare the paperwork for their stipends (see Section~\ref{subsec:funding}, below).